junglerock99/pefti/README.md

 sort_qualities | Array of text strings | When there are multiple instances of a channel, searches the channel names to find the best quality.
-This array should contain the text strings to search for in order of preference, e.g. `["4K","1080","720"]`. tags_block | Array of text strings | Tags to filter out, e.g. `["tvg-id","tvg-name"]`. block | Array of text strings | Filters out a channel if its name contains any of these text strings allow | Array | Contains one table for each channel that should be added to the playlist.
+This array should contain the text strings to search for in order of preference, e.g. `["4K","1080","720"]`. tags_block | Array of text strings | Tags to filter out, e.g. `["tvg-id","tvg-name"]`. block | Array of text strings | Filters out a channel if its name contains any of these text strings allow | Array of tables | Contains one table for each channel to be added to the playlist.
 See below for details.

 #### [channels] allow table
 Key | Type | Value